Ex-Murdoch editor Brooks arrested again over hacking

 The News of the World's former royal reporter Clive Goodman and private detective Glenn Mulcaire were jailed for four and six months respectively in 2007 for phone-hacking offences.

-A judge handling the civil law suits brought against News Corp has already criticised the company for deleting emails.
+A judge handling the civil law suits brought against News Corp has already criticized the company for deleting emails.

 The stream of allegations and arrests have shaken News Corp and damaged police and politicians from all major political parties, revealing the extremely close ties between the media and elements of the political and police establishment.